The Moon Supreme, chapter 41

 Despite the fairy’s soothing words, Lina remained cautious.
 The day’s events had left her wary in a realm where appearances often deceived.
 Uncertainty and gratitude lingered in her eyes.

 A furrow etched its place between Qingcang’s brows.
 His awareness detected a shift in their shared bond, conveying Lina’s newfound sense of security.
-“She feels safe,” he murmured, his thoughts reassuring him.
+“She feels safe.”

 Guided by curiosity and necessity, Lina followed the fairy, her footsteps uncertain yet driven by the hope of finding refuge.
 ‘What other choice do I have?
 I’m lost and unfamiliar with this place,’ she contemplated as leaves and grass rustled with each step.